TBD54566975/tbdex/specs/protocol/README.md

 ### `privateData`
-Often times, an RFQ will contain PII or PCI data either within the `claims` being presented or within `paymentDetails` of `payin` or `payout` (e.g. card details, phone numbers, full names etc).

-In order to prevent storing this sensitive data with the message itself, an RFQ may have property `privateData` which holds the raw values for certain fields, while the RFQ's `data` property holds salted hashes of the fields in `privateData`. `privateData` is NOT signed over, so the signature integrity of an RFQ can be verified even if `privateData` is not present.
-The hashed value is produced by creating a [digest](#digests) of a JSON array containing a salt and the cleartext value that appears in `privateData`.
-For example, to produce `Rfq.data.payin.paymentDetailsHash`, create a digest of `[salt, Rfq.privateData.payin.paymentDetails]`.
-The RECOMMENDED minimum length of the randomly-generated portion of the salt is 128 bits.

 Message kinds other than RFQ may NOT have property `privateData`.
 The [RFQ `privateData` section](#rfq-request-for-quote) specifies the content of RFQ `data` and `privateData`.

-The `privateData` field is ephemeral and **MUST** only be present when the message is initially sent to the intended recipient

 #### Example Usage in RFQ message